SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 These are written as an unnamed area only at vector zoom 8.

 `natural=unnamed_forest` and `natural=unnamedfarmland` are handled like this.
-These tags are set when other more important tags should be used for the name, but we still want `forest` or `farmland` fill.
+These tags are set when other more important tags should be used for the name, but we might still want `forest` or `farmland` fill.

 ### Variable zoom `natural` point and area features in `land2`.